Who Can Be a Tutor?

 Tutor Job Description

-• Work with your student(s) to establish, meet, and revise specific short-term and long-term goals.
+• Work with your student(s) to establish, meet, and revise specific short and long-term goals.

-• Meet with a small group or with individual students a minimum of 2 hours per week.
+• Meet with individual students or small groups for a minimum of 2 hours per week.

 • Prepare own lessons and materials in advance of instruction time.